SphericalCowww/CubicDoggo/README.md

     ros2 run my_robot_commander rasp_pi_peripheral_node --ros-args -p power_path:=$(which ever power alarm path)
     # create a fake alarm by
     echo 1 > /tmp/fake_alarm

+For the low servo voltage alarm, set directly using XL430-W250-T:

+    # Register 32 (Min Voltage Limit): Set this to 95 or 100 (for 9.5V or 10.0V).
+    # Register 25 (LED Error Policy):  Set Bit 0 to 1.       (for if voltage error, blink the LED)

 ### launch at the start of turning on rasp pi